adamelliotfields/gradio-diffusion/usage.md

 Styles are prompt templates from twri's [sdxl_prompt_styler](https://github.com/twri/sdxl_prompt_styler) Comfy node.
 Start with a subject like "cat", pick a style, and iterate from there.

+#### FreeU

+[FreeU](https://github.com/ChenyangSi/FreeU) (Si et al. 2023) re-weights the contributions sourced from the U-Net’s skip connections and backbone feature maps to potentially improve image quality.

+#### Clip Skip

+When enabled, the last CLIP layer is skipped.
+This _can_ improve image quality with anime models.

 ### Scale

 Rescale up to 4x using [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).